 A table is a named relational database data set that is arranged by rows and columns.
-The relational table is a vital relational database concept because tables are the principal form of data storage.
+The relational table is a vital relational database concept, because tables are the principal form of data storage.

 Table rows are the table’s actual data elements.
 In the EMPLOYEE_MASTER table, the rows hold each employee record.
-Thus, a row consists of a data element within each table column.
-If a row value is not entered, the value is termed “null,” which does not have the same meaning as a zero or space.
+Thus, a row consists of a data element contained within each table column.
+If a row value is not entered, the value is termed “null,” which does not have the same meaning as a zero or a space.

-A database consists of one or more tables.
-Each table is made up of rows and columns.
+A database has one or more tables, wherein each table has rows and columns.
 Each row in a relational database is distinctly identified by a primary key.
-This can be by one or more sets of column values.
-In most scenarios it is a single column.
+A primary key can be present in one or more sets of column values, but most of the time it is found in a single column.